bambielli/bambielli.github.io/_posts/2018-05-13-http-caching.md

 A [chunkhash][chunkhash] acts in a similar way as an etag.
 It is generated based off of the content of your static file: in other words, **a chunkhash will only change if the content of your file changes**.

 Adding a chunkhash to the names of your static assets allows you to cache indefinitely, as the cache will be busted with a new chunkhash the next time the contents change and a bundle with a brand new name is requested.
-Until that time, it's ok to keep using the cached version.
+Until the chunkhash changes, it's ok for clients to continue using the cached version.

 We wound up saving an average of around **100ms** per page load, and about **2Kb** of data over the the etag strategy.
 Both strategies were very easy to configure.
 There really isn't any excuse NOT to be caching static assets!